kubearmor/KubeArmor/pkg/README.md

 ```
 cd KubeArmorAnnotation
 make                     # compile the kubearmor-annotation-manager
 make docker-build        # create a local image for the kubearmor-annotation-manager
+make deploy-cert-manager # deploy cert-manager
 make deploy              # deploy the created local image for testing
 make delete              # delete the controller deployed for testing
+make delete-cert-manager # delete cert-manager
 ```